dupunkto/oblikvo/README.md

 Another game mode we might consider is "teams", in which players could make teams themselves beforehand.

 We wanted the game to be easy to pickup, but also easy to put away again.
 We want to build something that is fun, and brings people together, not something that nurtures addiction.

 The game should be played with at least 5 players.
 They can join in two ways:

-- By playing the game in their webbrowser.
+- By playing the game in their web browser.
 It automatically connects to the backend of the server it's running on.
 Only an invite code is needed.

 - By playing the game via desktop client (built with Tauri).
 Think "Open to